AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 **effect-enable-borders**

 By default, most of the filters (those in the Effects tool) come with additional borders.
 If you want to disable the default borders you can pass this extra with a boolean false value and it will turn off ALL borders.
 It is true by default.

 **tools-vibration-disabled**
-Passing this key in the calling intent, with any value, will disable the haptic vibration used in certain tools
+Passing this key in the calling intent, with any value, will disable the haptic vibration used in certain tools.

 <a name="result-parameters"></a>